SiliconSelf/cookbook/content/docs/introduction.md

 ## Me, My Food, And My Goals

-I'm Wren.
 This being a github site, I obviously am a programmer on the internet first and foremost.
 More relevant to this website, I'm also a United States Army Special Forces veteran, martial artist, and rock climber.
 With all of that physical activity, I've had to also fill the role of home cook to meet my